arbox/rails-style-guide/README-enUS.md

   end
   ```

-  In this style both `old` and `heavy` work individually, but you can not call `User.old.heavy`, to chain these scopes use:
+  In this style both `old` and `heavy` work individually, but you cannot call `User.old.heavy`, to chain these scopes use:

   ```Ruby
   # chainable